Designing for Uncertainty:

 Operationally, this creates leverage without infrastructure change.
 Reducing precaution-driven arrivals helps smooth demand across security-adjacent spaces, improve circulation, and ease peak congestion even when screening throughput remains constant.
 Over time, it also supports more informed decisions about terminal layout, staffing, and capacity as hubs expand.

-This research complemented a broader study of day-of-travel app engagement conducted for the development of a new travel mode in the app that activates in the 24 hours before departure.
+This research complemented a broader study of day-of-travel app engagement conducted for the development of a new app travel mode activated in the 24 hours before departure (see other case study).

 That work showed that, alongside delays, security is one of the two primary concerns shaping how travelers plan and time their arrival at the airport.
 When security information is missing or unreliable, travelers compensate by arriving early and by juggling between their airline’s app and other sources, esp.
 Google Maps, airport websites, the TSA app, or third-party security wait-time sites .
 The broader patterns of mobile engagement and pre-arrival coordination explored in that work are detailed further in the related case study, linked at the end of this page.